obiwanjacobi/Zsharp/docs/modules/import.md

 When the code in the file depends on code located in a different module, the `import` pragma can be used to declare the location of that dependency.

-This import example indicates that the code uses one or more functions from the standard math library.
+This import example indicates that the code uses one or more functions from the standard math (library) module.

 ```C#
 # import std.math